Cynthia Lennon: Relationship with John Lennon

-When Lennon went to Hamburg again in April 1962, she found a bedsit in a terraced house at 93 Garmoyle Road, Liverpool.
-Shortly after having failed her art teacher's diploma exam, in August 1962, she found she was pregnant with Lennon's child.
+When Lennon went to Hamburg again in April 1962, Powell found a bedsit in a terraced house at 93 Garmoyle Road, Liverpool.
+In August 1962, shortly after having failed her art teacher's diploma exam, Powell learned that she was pregnant by Lennon.
 She later explained that she and Lennon had never used contraception, had never talked about it, and did not think about it at the time.
-When she told Lennon he said, "There's only one thing for it Cyn, we'll have to get married".
+When she told Lennon he said, "There's only one thing for it, Cyn, we'll have to get married."